oracc/oracc-rest/README.md

 This will make an instance of ElasticSearch accessible on port 9200 by default.

 Before the search can be used, the data must be uploaded to ElasticSearch.
-This can be done with `python ingest/bulk_upload.py`, which will ingest the glossary files located in the [neo](neo) folder.
+This can be done with `python -m ingest.bulk_upload`, which will ingest the glossary files located in the [neo](neo) folder.
 The [ingest](ingest) folder has some additional information and alternative ways of performing the indexing.
 More documentation will be added about this in due course.